 Awards and Limitations.
-Under the 2004 Plan, options to acquire two shares of Common Stock shall be granted on the first day of each 2004 Plan year (currently a plan year is the Company's fiscal year) for each share of Common Stock purchased by a Non-Employee Director during each preceding 2004 Plan year, up to a maximum award of 20,000 shares per Non-Employee Director per 2004 Plan year.
-Initial awards are retroactively applied to cover any stock purchase or option exercise made during the final 2003 Plan year, and the exercise price for all such awards shall be the fair market value of the Common Stock on June 30, 2004, the first day of the first 2004 Plan year.
+Under the 2004 Plan, options to acquire two shares of Common Stock shall be granted on the first day of each 2004 Plan year (currently a plan year is the Company's fiscal year) for each share of Common Stock purchased by a Non-Employee Director during each preceding 2004 Plan year, up to a maximum award of 50,000 shares per Non-Employee Director per 2004 Plan year.

 Exercise Price.
 The exercise price for any option granted under the 2004 Plan may not be less than the fair market value of the Common Stock on the date of grant.
 Fair market value is defined in the 2004 Plan as the closing price for the Common Stock on Nasdaq on the date of the option award.
-The fair market value of the Common Stock was \$3.13 on October 1, 2004.
+The fair market value of the Common Stock was \$2.85 on November 3, 2004.